lambdamikel/Common-Lisp-Persistency-Manager/README.md

 ## About

-Another piece of Common Lisp legacy software from my quarter century old Lisp archive :-) It still works flawlessly (tested with LispWorks 6.1 on Ubuntu).
+Another piece of Common Lisp legacy software from my quarter century-old Lisp archive :-) It still works flawlessly in 2021 (tested with LispWorks 6.1 on Ubuntu).

-This package allows you to serialize / store arbitary Common Lisp datastructures to disc, without having to write a single line of code.
-See the file `tests.lisp` for examples.
+This software package allows you to serialize / "persist" arbitary Common Lisp datastructures to disc, and read them back, without having to write a single line of code, See the file `tests.lisp` for examples.
+It also supports CLOS classes and structures, hash tables, arrays, vectors, symbolcs, numbers, lists, ...

 For example, simple Common Lisp datatypes can be serialized as
 follows: